cp-algorithms/cp-algorithms/src/string/aho_corasick.md

 If we are at any time at state $v$, and the next letter is $c$, then we transition to the next state with $\text{go}(v, c)$, thereby either increasing the length of the current match substring by $1$, or decreasing it by following a suffix link.

 How can we find out for a state $v$, if there are any matches with strings for the set?
-First, it is clear that if we stand on a $\text{leaf}$ vertex, then the string corresponding to the vertex ends at this position in the text.
+First, it is clear that if we stand on a $\text{output}$ vertex, then the string corresponding to the vertex ends at this position in the text.
-However this is by no means the only possible case of achieving a match: if we can reach one or more  $\text{leaf}$ vertices by moving along the suffix links, then there will be also a match corresponding to each found $\text{leaf}$ vertex.
+However this is by no means the only possible case of achieving a match: if we can reach one or more  $\text{output}$ vertices by moving along the suffix links, then there will be also a match corresponding to each found $\text{output}$ vertex.
 A simple example demonstrating this situation can be creating using the set of strings $\{dabce, abc, bc\}$ and the text $dabc$.

-Thus if we store in each $\text{leaf}$ vertex the index of the string corresponding to it (or the list of indices if duplicate strings appear in the set), then we can find in $O(n)$ time the indices of all strings which match the current state, by simply following the suffix links from the current vertex to the root.
+Thus if we store in each $\text{output}$ vertex the index of the string corresponding to it (or the list of indices if duplicate strings appear in the set), then we can find in $O(n)$ time the indices of all strings which match the current state, by simply following the suffix links from the current vertex to the root.
 However this is not the most efficient solution, since this gives us $O(n ~ \text{len})$ complexity in total.
-However this can be optimized by computing and storing the nearest $\text{leaf}$ vertex that is reachable using suffix links (this is sometimes called the **exit link**).
+However this can be optimized by computing and storing the nearest $\text{output}$ vertex that is reachable using suffix links (this is sometimes called the **exit link**).
 This value we can compute lazily in linear time.
 Thus for each vertex we can advance in $O(1)$ time to the next marked vertex in the suffix link path, i.e. to the next match.
 Thus for each match we spend $O(1)$ time, and therefore we reach the complexity $O(\text{len} + \text{ans})$.